Post Hole Concrete Calculator

 Type of Concrete and its Proper Installation

-This depends on the application and the climate where you live.
+The type of concrete you use and its application will vary depending on your climate.
 Colder temperatures need longer curing times; sandy soils need different shaped holes; more extreme freeze/thaw cycles need higher strength concrete than more temperate regions.

 Your concrete supplier can advise you on the proper mix to use for your project and region.